syslog-ng/syslog-ng/news/bugfix-3574.md

-`affile`: Fix improper initialization in affile and LogWriter
+`affile`: Fix improper initialization in affile and LogWriter to avoid memory leak when reloading